-One species, M. ingens from Papua New Guinea, with an 'anomalous' chromosome number (2n = 2x = 14) has been the subject of debate over its placement and has historically been placed in Ingentimusa Argent (1976).
-Debate has continued (Simmonds & Weatherup 1990; Daniells et al. 2001) and more recent studies have placed it in Callimusa (Häkkinen 2013).
-Constantine and Rossel (2008) list six sections: Australimusa, Callimusa, Ingentimusa, Eumusa (Musa) 1, Eumusa (Musa) 2 and Rhodochlamys, but also suggest that this number of sections should be reduced if results of newer work are confirmed.
+One species, M. ingens from Papua New Guinea, with an 'anomalous' chromosome number (2n = 2x = 14) has been the subject of debate over its placement and has historically been placed in Ingentimusa (Argent, 1976).
+Debate has continued (Simmonds and Weatherup, 1990; Daniells et al., 2001) and subsequent studies have placed it in Callimusa (Häkkinen, 2013).
+Constantine and Rossel (2008b) list six sections: Australimusa, Callimusa, Ingentimusa, Eumusa (Musa) 1, Eumusa (Musa) 2 and Rhodochlamys, but also suggest that this number of sections should be reduced if results of newer work are confirmed.

-Using the results of amplified fragment length polymorphism (AFLP), an examination of the relationships among the sections Musa, Rhodochlamys, Callimusa and Australimusa, two sections, Callimusa and Musa, were proposed, based solely on chromosome number (Wong et al. 2002).
+Using the results of amplified fragment length polymorphism (AFLP), an examination of the relationships among the sections Musa, Rhodochlamys, Callimusa and Australimusa, two sections, Callimusa and Musa, were proposed, based solely on chromosome number (Wong et al., 2002).
 In 2013, Hakkinen reviewed the classification of Musa species into two sections, based on the results of a number of molecular phylogenetic studies.
 The first includes species with chromosome numbers n = x = 11 from the (previous) Musa and Rhodochlamys sections, designated Musa.
-The second contains species with chromosome numbers n = x = 10/9/7 from the (previous) Callimusa, Australimusa and Igentimusa sections, designated Callimusa (Häkkinen 2013).
+The second contains species with chromosome numbers n = x = 10/9/7 from the (previous) Callimusa, Australimusa and Igentimusa sections, designated Callimusa (Häkkinen, 2013).
 That paper also provides a summary of Musa taxonomy.

 A listing of species that may be considered as part of the Musa genus is given in Table 1.
 As there is still debate about the naming of some species and about the use of sections and/or 'minor' sections, species are grouped in the table by Section and 'Minor' section where this has been specified in the literature.
 This allows comparison of the species listed in the table with the discussion in the text.
-For species included in the WCSP list and not in the other references for this table, species are listed as "Not Specified" in the "Section" column.
+For species included in the WCSP and USDA-GRIN lists and not in the other references for this table, species are listed as "Not Specified" in the "Section" column.

-U
+Table 1.
+Indicative listing of the species in Musa a .

-Chromosome Section 'Minor' Species Main Distribution
+Chromosome number Section 'Minor' Section Species Main Distribution

-number Section

 2n=2x=14 Callimusa Ingentimusa M. ingens Papua New Guinea

 2n=2x=20 Callimusa Callimusa M. azizii Borneo

 M. barioensis Borneo

 M. bauensis Borneo

+M. beccarii b Borneo

-M. borneënsis ^b Borneo
+M. borneensis c Borneo

-M. campestris ^b Indonesia, Borneo
+M. campestris b Indonesia, Borneo

 M. coccinea China, Indonesia, Vietnam

+M. exotica Vietnam

+M. gracilis Malaysia

+M. haekkinenii Vietnam

+M. hirta Indonesia, Borneo

+M. lawitiensis b Borneo

 Table 1.
-Indicative listing of the species in Musa^a.
+Indicative listing of the species in Musaa.

-2 According to the International Code of Botanical Nomenclature, the term 'section' is a secondary rank that is applied below the genus level and above the species level.
+&lt;sup>2 According to the International Code of Botanical Nomenclature, the term 'section' is a secondary rank that is applied below the genus level and above the species level.